Recommendations

 Lubaina Himid with Magda Stawarska: Another Chance Encounter

-If you're not able to get to the ICA's exhibition – curated by and including works by Lubainia Himid – or it has inspired you to see even more of her work, then you absolutely cannot miss this exhibition of her paintings and an installation created with Magda Stawarska.
-These works will ask important questions about overlooked life stories, who is excluded from narratives, and what objects we elect to leave behind as mementos.
+If you weren't able to get to the ICA's recent exhibition curated by Lubaina Himid, or it has inspired you to see more of her work, then you absolutely cannot miss this exhibition of her paintings and an installation created with Magda Stawarska.
+These works ask important questions about overlooked life stories, who is excluded from narratives, and what objects we elect to leave behind as mementos.

 Tiaki Ora ∞ Protecting Life: Anton Forde